 \subsubsection{Results in Unseen Domains}

-Furthermore, we discuss another important capability of the lifelong ReID model, its generalization ability in unseen domains, given the continuous accumulation of knowledge across different ReID tasks.
-In Tabs.~\ref{tab:unseen_order1} and \ref{tab:unseen_standard}, we report the results of models trained with Order 1 on the LReID-Hybrid task and trained on the standard LReID benchmarks in unseen domains, respectively.
+We also discuss another important capability of the lifelong ReID model, its generalization ability in unseen domains, given the continuous accumulation of knowledge across different ReID tasks.
+Without loss of generality, in Tabs.~\ref{tab:unseen_order1} and \ref{tab:unseen_standard}, we report results of models trained with Order 1 on the LReID-Hybrid task and on the standard LReID benchmarks in unseen domains, respectively.

-Similar to the conclusions from the experiments in seen domains, Joint-Train performs better than SFT in the unseen same-cloth scenario but worse in the unseen cloth-changing scenario.
-The data imbalance in distribution, as well as the amount between datasets, make the model unexpectedly biased toward clothing-related knowledge when different clothing-state datasets are used jointly for training.
-Additionally, LwF~\cite{li2017learning} and CLIP-ReID~\cite{li2023clip} can improve the capability in unseen domains with the help of knowledge distillation and text modality.
-However, their performance is still far from satisfactory without dealing with knowledge representation mismatch and granularity mismatch properly.
-As expected, our method outperforms all other competitors on all unseen datasets, significantly showing its superior generalization ability.
-Thanks to our well-designed modules, $Teata$ can align, transfer and accumulate knowledge in an ``image-text-image'' closed loop, the consistent and generalized text semantics effectively promote the lifelong learning of ReID models, contributing to superior results in both seen and unseen domains.
+Similar to the conclusions from experiments in seen domains, Joint-Train performs better than SFT in the unseen same-cloth scenario but worse in the unseen cloth-changing scenario.
+The imbalance in the distribution and quantity of datasets biases the model towards clothing-related knowledge when different clothing-state datasets are used jointly for training.
+Additionally, LwF~\cite{li2017learning} and CLIP-ReID~\cite{li2023clip} improve capability in unseen domains through knowledge distillation and text modality.
+However, their performance remains unsatisfactory due to improper handling of knowledge representation and granularity mismatches.
+Our method, as expected, outperforms all other competitors on all unseen datasets, demonstrating superior generalization ability.
+Thanks to our well-designed modules, \textit{Teata} aligns, transfers, and accumulates knowledge in an ``image-text-image" closed loop.
+Consistent and generalized text semantics effectively promote lifelong learning of ReID models, leading to superior results in both seen and unseen domains.